ay-lab/mustache/README.md

 If you use Mustache in your work, please cite our <a href="https://www.biorxiv.org/content/10.1101/2020.02.24.963579v1">preprint</a>:

 ##### Abbas Roayaei Ardakany, Halil Tuvan Gezer, Stefano Lonardi, Ferhat Ay.
 Mustache: Multi-scale Detection of Chromatin Loops from Hi-C and Micro-C Maps using Scale-Space Representation. bioRxiv 2020.02.24.963579; doi: https://doi.org/10.1101/2020.02.24.963579

+## Contact

+For problems about installation and technical questions please email:

+Halil Tuvan Gezer (tgezer@sabanciuniv.edu)

+For general questions about the tool, parameter settings, interpretation of the results and other help please email:

+Abbas Roayaei Ardakany (abbas@lji.org), Stefano Lonardi (stelo@cs.ucr.edu) and Ferhat Ay (ferhatay@lji.org)